Italian Adventist College

 - First Level – Certificate of Elementary Italian: The certificate given when a student successfully completes Level 1 (Beginning) corresponds to 160 hours of instruction.
 The course of instruction provides a structured, integrated program, as well as incorporating the full immersion method.
-By using this method, the student gradually learns grammar through familiarization with the spoken language which is similar to how one learns to speak their native language.
+By using this method, the student gradually learns grammar through familiarization with the spoken language which is how one learns to speak their native language.
 The contents of the first course are essentially grammar and conversation.
 The final exam includes a written section which tests the material covered in the grammar class, and an oral section for the material covered in the conversation class, as well as questions concerning the art class.

 - Second Level – Certificate of Intermediate Italian: The certificate acquired at successful completion of the Level 2 (Intermediate) corresponds to 160 hours of instruction.
 The structure provides for an integrated program composed of courses of grammar, conversation and Italian culture.
 The acquisition of this material is finalized by in-depth study, in which the student gradually obtains notions regarding the ambient Italian culture which were introduced in Level 1.
 The exam has three parts: a written grammar test, an oral conversation (also consisting of an analysis of the contents offered in the Art class) and an oral section which tests the material covered in the Italian Culture class.

 - Third Level – Certificate of Advanced Italian: The certificate earned in Level 3 (advanced) corresponds to 160 hours of instruction.
 The advanced grammar course includes lessons in professional syntax and composition, in which the student becomes more familiar with the language.
-The conversation lessons are more in-depth so that the students are able to express themselves more completely.
+The conversation lessons are more in-depth so that the students can express themselves more completely.
 Upon completion of this program, the Advanced Italian course integrates lessons of history up to the 1990’s, including the history of Italian music.
 The final exam has a written grammar section and an oral conversation.
 The latter includes an interdisciplinary conversation to verify the student’s basic knowledge of literary history, art lessons, political history and music history learned during the quarter.

 - Fourth Level – Certificate of Advanced Italian II: The certificate earned in Level 4 (advanced II) corresponds to 160 hours of instruction.
 This level Builds on Level Three (Certificate of Advanced Italian) and brings the student forward in every aspect of the study and use of the Italian language.
 The final exam is similar in format to that of the Third Level, but the level of difficulty and integration is superior.

 - Further Opportunity: At the end of the school year, students who desire to obtain a further Certificate of Knowledge of the Italian language can take an exam at Dante Alighieri’s Institute in Florence (PLIDA).
 There are six levels to choose from and the Certificate is recognized by the Ministry of Foreign Affairs.
-The program at Villa Aurora will cover the areas needed by the students interested in taking this external exam.
+The program at Villa Aurora University will cover the areas needed by the students interested in taking this external exam.
 Additional fees are required.

 ITLN 397: INTERNSHIP – 1qh – 7.5 hours per week (75 hours total per quarter)